 Fire insurance is compulsory by law when taking out a mortgage.
 Comprehensive household insurance is available to protect your home and contents.
 Life insurance can be taken out to guarantee payment of the loan in the case of death.

-The standard charge for a telephone line installation from Telefonica is around 180 €.
+The standard charge for a telephone line installation from Movistar is around 180 €.
 The line rental and call charges are then payable every two months.
 However there are now various companies offering low cost calls and ADSL.

 Utilities have a standing charge and the charges for consumption are in addition to this.
 The costs are similar to the UK and Ireland.